Code-dot-mil/code.mil/CONTRIBUTING.md

 ### Check Your Changes

-Before submitting your Pull Request, you should run the build process locally first to ensure things are working as expected.
+Before submitting your pull request, you should run the build process locally first to ensure things are working as expected.

 ```sh
 ./scripts/build